Let's welcome spring with this adorable DIY Cork Honeybee Craft!

-We were originally inspired to make this wine cork craft when making our Easy Honey Garlic Chicken Thighs.
+We were originally inspired to make this honeybee cork craft when making our Easy Honey Garlic Chicken Thighs.
 Cooking with honey seemed like a good opportunity to talk to the kids about where this fascinating ingredient comes from and how its made.
 So naturally, we wanted to make our own adorable honeybees.

 hang on to those wine corks for crafts!